nkravella/lyrics/README.md

 *Pa-ni pa-ma ga-ma-ga sa-ga-ma-pa*

-Sapthaka (octave) --> sa ri ga ma pa dha ni (Latin: do re mi fa so la ti)
+    Sapthaka ('saptha' = 7): sa ri ga ma pa dha ni (Latin --> do re mi fa so la ti)

-Swara -->
+    Swara:

-chittai swara -->
+    Chittai Swaras:

-raga abheri -->
+    Raga Abheri:

 *Thagra-thagra-thagradhim thagra-thagra-thagradhim thagra-thagra-thagradhim thagajam*

 thagra = tha + ga + ra; thagradhim = thagra + dhim; thagajham = tha + ga + jham

     here 'tha,' 'dhim,' and 'jham' are onomatopoeic syllables that serve two functions:
     - let the percussionists know how to follow (i.e. with a "dhim" on the tabla, or a "jham" on the tambourine / cymbals)
     - announce / keep up the time signature (i.e. "taal" in Hindi, "thalam" in Tamil and Telugu)

 Note that is a very classical / carnatic way of singing; represents classical music.
 Additional refs: https://raag-hindustani.com/Rhythm.html